Valenwe/FileLocker/README.md

 ## Install TKDND (only if you want to use the source code):
 Download here https://sourceforge.net/projects/tkdnd/
-Paste the folder tkdndX.X in <root python folder>/tcl
+Paste the folder tkdndX.X in ~/python root folder/tcl